Leeon123/Simple-SYN-Flood/README.md

 # TCP-Doser
 This is a tool of TCP attack.
 It can chashed some small server.
-800 Threads is the best setting of it.
+500 Threads is the best setting of it.

-I don't know why it does not work on kali linux.

 I have already test on windows.
 It works.

+# News
+Python3 Version is upload. :)

 # Usage:

-    python2 tcp.py
+    pythone tcp.py